Awaiz-Malik/Linear_Regression_Analysis/README.md

 - Your main cpp should be the same as this [Mainform.cpp](https://github.com/Awaiz-Malik/Linear_Regression_Analysis/blob/main/Regression%20Analysis/MainForm.cpp)
 - After adding those files build the project and Enjoy!!!
 ### Graph
-If you want to visualize the graphical analysis
+If you want to visualize the Graphical Analysis
-- Download [Matplot++](https://alandefreitas.github.io/matplotplusplus/) use it via cmake or vcpkg in your project, also downlaod [GNUPLOT](https://sourceforge.net/projects/gnuplot/files/gnuplot/) and add to enviornment path
+- Download [Matplot++](https://alandefreitas.github.io/matplotplusplus/) use it via cmake or vcpkg in your project, also download [GNUPLOT](https://sourceforge.net/projects/gnuplot/files/gnuplot/) and add to enviornment path
 - Run the Graph.cpp which will predict the graph